 Leila started her career in an advertising agency in 2004, before moving to local government in social marketing and internal communications.

-After this, Leila joined the Nottinghamshire Police as Head of Marketing, and then moving on to the Confetti Media Group in 2012 where she managed a portfolio of six creative businesses, including the launch of Notts TV in 2015.
+After this, Leila joined Nottinghamshire Police as Head of Marketing, moving on to the Confetti Media Group in 2012 where she managed a portfolio of six creative businesses, including the launch of Notts TV in 2015.

 Leila joined Worksop College and Ranby House in July 2016 where she has responsibility for Marketing, Admissions, Alumni Relations and Enterprise - the commercial arm of the organisation.